simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 ### 1.6 Can cookies be anonymized?

-As we explained [here](https://www.simpleanalytics.com/blog/website-analytics-without-cookies), every cookie contains two pieces of information: a version number and a unique identifier.
+Every cookie contains two pieces of information: a version number and a unique identifier.
 Because they contain a unique identifier, cookies can single out a user and are always personal data.
 It doesn't matter whether or not you can actually identify a user- that is, trace back their identity through the identifier alone, or by combining it with other data about the user.
 Being able to single out users is enough to make cookies personal data, and unique identifiers make this possible by definition.

-Of course, you could theoretically anonymize a cookie by removing the identifier, but that will leave you with no information other than the cookie's version name, which would make it perfectly useless.\
+Of course, you could theoretically anonymize a cookie by removing the identifier, but that will leave you with no information other than the cookie's version name, which would make it perfectly useless.

 Bottom line: no, you cannot anonymize cookies.
 This goes for all cookies, not just GA cookies.